 Partnerships with local economic development entities provide us with the "real-time" and future employment opportunities for job seekers in our region and assists us in planning for the training needs of new and existing employers.
-Workforce Solutions of Coastal Bend (WFSCB) has been at the table as large employers bring their businesses to the region.
+WFSCB has been at the table as large employers bring their businesses to the region.
 These economic development partnerships assist us in projecting the employment and training needs for the future and assist us in collaborating with education providers throughout the region, in order to assure relevant training is available to residents of the Coastal Bend.